Business Etiquette in France (25+ Secrets to help you excel)17 min read

 When meeting someone new in France, it’s best to introduce them to the other people in your group.
 The French are very respectful of others and want to respect those around them.
 Even if you don’t know someone well enough, it’s a good idea to introduce them, so you all feel more comfortable.

-You may also like: Best Golf Simulators for under $1000 (Unbiased for 2024)
+You may also like: Best Golf Drivers for High Handicappers (Unbiased for 2024)

 20. Make Sure You’re Using the Right Cell Phone Etiquette – If You Don’t, It Could Get More Than Just Your Cell Phone Taken Away from You!